The Revival (Tony! Toni! Toné! album): Recording

 The Revival is the follow-up to Tony!
 Toni!
 Toné!'s 1988 debut album Who?, which was a modest success for the group and acquainted them with production and songwriting team Foster & McElroy.
 Originally friends from Oakland, the band moved to Sacramento after finishing Who? with Foster & McElroy and began to record The Revival.

-Recording sessions for the album took place at several studios in California—The Plant in San Francisco, Eve-Jims Studio and Westlake Recording Studios in Los Angeles, Can-Am Studio in Tarzana, Live Oak Studio in Berkeley, and J-Jam Studio in Oakland.
+Recording sessions for the album took place at several studios in California—The Plant in Sausalito, Eve-Jims Studio and Westlake Recording Studios in Los Angeles, Can-Am Studio in Tarzana, Live Oak Studio in Berkeley, and J-Jam Studio in Oakland.
 Tony!
 Toni!
 Toné! used the Synclavier, an early music workstation, to record the album.

 The band primarily produced and arranged The Revival, with additional production by Foster & McElroy for a few songs.
 They also worked with engineers Toby Wright and Gerry Brown, musician Keith Crouch, and singer Vanessa Williams, who sang on "Oakland Stroke".